armory/docs/content/en/docs/release-notes/armoryspinnaker_v2-27-1-RC-preview.md

 #### Clound Foundry

 * Improved the resiliency of the Cloud Foundry provider.
-Invalid permissions for a caching agent, such as if permissions are missing for one region, no longer cause all deployments to that account to fail.
+Invalid permissions for a caching agent, such as if permissions are missing for one region, no longer cause all deployments to that account to fail. <!--BOB-304707 -->
 * Improved the caching behavior for the provider.
 Previously, the cache on a dedicated caching pod (such as when cache sharding or HA is enabled) may not have been updated if a different pod performed an operation that modifies the cache.
-This led to situations where the Cloud Foundry provider to attempt actions for Server Groups that no longer existed.
-You can configure this behavior with the following properties in your Operator manifest:
+This led to situations where the Cloud Foundry provider  attempts actions for Server Groups that no longer existed.
+You can configure this behavior with the following properties: <!--BOB-30408-->
    - `expireAfterWrite`: the amount of time (in seconds) to wait before expiring the cache after a write operation
    - `expireAfterAccess`: the amount of time (in seconds) to wait before expiring the cache after a access operation
 * Improved error handling when a caching agent has insufficient permissions.
-A RuntimeException no longer occurs.
+A `RuntimeException` no longer occurs.
+- Added an Unbind Service Stage to the Cloud Foundry provider.
+Services must be unbound before they can be deleted.
+Use this stage prior to a Destroy Service stage.
+Alternatively, you can unbind all services before they are deleted in the Destroy Service stage by selecting the checkbox in the stage to do this. <!--PIT-98 BOB-30233-->
+- Improved error handling when a Deploy Service stage fails <!--BOB-30273-->
+- The Cloud Foundry provider now supports the following manifest attributes:
+  - Processes Health
+  - Timeout
+  - Random route
+- Fixed an issue where attributes that involved `health-check-type` parameters were not respected.
+Armory Enterprise (Spinnaker) now allows single parameters, such as `timeout`, to be set.
+Note that Armory Enterprise does not perform validation on parameters, so you may encounter runtime exceptions for Cloud Foundry if you provide invalid parameters. <!--BOB-30473-->

 ###  Instance registration

-When you log in to the UI, you will be prompted to register your environment.
-When you register an environment, Armory provides you with a client ID and client secret that you add to your Operator manifest.
+When you log in to the UI, you are prompted to register your Armory Enterprise (Spinnaker) instance.
+When you register an instance, Armory provides you with a client ID and client secret that you add to your Operator manifest.

 Registration is required for certain features to work.